philipboen/employee-record-tracker/README.md

 ### Installation

 1. Clone the repo
+2. Open with Visual Studio
-2. Compile and Run the program
+3. Compile and run the program
-3. Follow the instructions on the screen
+4. Follow the instructions on the screen

 ## Usage